bohdanpotuzhnyi/ClassSense/reports/final/chapters/4_design_rationale.md

 3. Overloaded / need break
 4. Tired / low energy

-These categories trade nuance for speed and clarity, which is critical during live instruction.

 ## Teacher dashboard design

 Two teacher views were designed to support different classroom workflows:

-- A **compact status bar** to keep the signal visible on the main teaching device.
+- A compact status bar to keep the signal visible on the main teaching device.
-- A **full-screen dashboard** intended for a secondary/external display so the teacher can monitor the class climate in peripheral vision.
+- A full-screen dashboard intended for a secondary/external display so the teacher can monitor the class climate in peripheral vision.

 External displays can reduce disruptive task switching compared to dashboards embedded in the same workspace [@czerwinski2004diary].

 ## Visual style

 Exploratory interviews suggested that the tool must feel supportive rather than supervisory.
-We therefore used:
+We used:

 - Calm layouts with restrained colours (traffic-light-inspired but non-alarming).
 - Short, neutral wording (no judgmental phrasing).